Cherohala Skyway: From Tellico Plains, TN to Robbinsville, NC

 247659034_359531065949673_8280797616553096330_n

-Entering North Carolina, you will drive through the Nantahala National Forest, the largest of North Carolina’s four national forests, with over 530,000 acres.
-This is also where the road name changes from TN 165 to NC 143.
+Entering North Carolina, you will drive into the Nantahala National Forest, and the road name changes from TN 165 to NC 143.
+Nantahala is the largest of North Carolina’s four national forests and has over 530,000 acres.

 This forest is divided into three districts, and if you continue to Robbinsville you will be entering the Cheoah district.